MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/nf-winnt-_interlockedbittestandset.md

 ### -param Offset [in]

 The bit position to be tested.
+The offset is from the least-significant bit position, with zero testing the least-significant bit, and 31 testing the most-significant bit.

 ## -returns